 In her free time she loves to cross-stitch, take care of way too many plants, and roller skate.

-Candace has been with Crest View Recovery Center for 5 years, working as a Behavior Health Technician, Lead BHT and now the Behavioral Health Technician Supervisor.
+Candace has been with Crest View Recovery Center for 5 years, working as a Behavior Health Technician, Lead BHT and now the Client Liaison.
 Candace’s experience, knowledge and dedication to our clients has helped her continue to grow within the company.
 She hires, trains and manages our Behavioral Health Technicians and keeps them motivated throughout their shifts!
 She also works with the clients to help them grow during their treatment journey.
 Her passion for recovery and watching the clients achieve their goals is what brings true joy to her in her position.
 Candace is a Certified Peer Support Specialist and is working on her certification for her CADC.

 When Candace is not at Crest View Recovery Center, she enjoys spending time with her family and enjoying any outdoor activities and sports– especially softball!